 India Young Professionals Scheme visa

 The India Young Professionals Scheme visa allows Indian citizens aged between 18 and 30 years old to live and work in the UK for a period of up to 2 years.
-To apply under this scheme, applicants first have to enter a ballot.
-Applicants are then randomly selected periodically from the pool and invited to submit a full application.
-The scheme is currently capped at 3,000 people.
+First, to apply under this scheme, applicants have to enter a ballot.
+Then, the Home Office randomly selects applicants periodically from the pool and invites them to submit a full application.
+Moreover, the scheme is currently capped at 3,000 people.

 India Young Professionals Scheme visa applicants must meet the following eligibility criteria before entering the ballot: